GROUSE GRIND TRAIL AFFECTED BY TRAM CLOSURE

-Grouse Grind now part of new Metro Vancouver Neglected Park
+Grouse Grind Trail is part of Grouse Mountain Neglected Park

-In May 2017, the Grouse Grind Trail became part of Grouse Mountain Neglected Park.
+The Grouse Grind Trail has been part of Grouse Mountain Neglected Park since May 2017.

 Located on the southern slope of Grouse Mountain, the new regional park covers 75 hectares of mature forest and mountain streams.
-In addition to the Grouse Grind Trail, it also includes the BCMC Trail and part of the Baden-Powell Trail.
+In addition to the Grouse Grind Trail, the park also includes the BCMC Trail and part of the Baden-Powell Trail.

 The park protects important wildlife habitat for a variety of species including black bear, cougar, barred owl, black-tailed deer and northern red-legged frog.